Fantasy football (gridiron): Draft

 Before each season, fantasy football leagues hold a draft in which each team drafts NFL players or, in the case of dynasty leagues, NFL rookies.
 These players are kept on the roster of the team that drafted them unless they are traded for other players or dropped, whereby they enter a pool of unowned players that any team may claim.
 The order of draft picks may be determined randomly or by the league standings from the previous year, in which the team with the worst record picks first, followed by the team with the second-worst record, etc. In some cases, owners retain the same draft position in each round.
 In contrast, in a traditional "serpentine" or "snake" draft, owners draft players in a "snake" method, in which the owner who picks first in the odd rounds picks last in the even rounds, the owner who picks second in the odd rounds picks second to last in the even rounds, etc. in the interest of fairness.

 In an auction draft, each owner has a simulated budget that is used to purchase all of their players in an auction format.
 Owners take turns nominating players for open bid, and the owner who bids the highest on each player receives that player, reducing their remaining budget accordingly.
-One proposed advantage of auction drafts is their ability to offer every owner equal access to every player, whereas in a traditional format, a certain owner's desired player may be selected by another team before their turn to pick.
+In an auction draft, the draft offers every owner equal access to every player, whereas in a traditional format, a certain owner's desired player may be selected by another team before their turn to pick.

 Drafts can be conducted in "live" or "auto" formats.
 Live drafts involve team owners selecting players in real time, while auto drafts are those in which selections are made automatically by computer based on pre-draft rankings set by each owner.
 Often, owners who are not present at the chosen time of the draft will "auto-draft" while the rest of the league makes their selections live.